Autumn horsecare: 11 things we'd forgotten

 Ahhh, welcome back autumn.
 Hello, lovely crisp mornings and beautiful red leaves.
 Oh, hello, endless rain.
 We definitely didn't miss you.
 Here are 11 things we'd forgotten about our sometimes-favourite season...

 1. The never-ending rug dilemma.
-Is it too warm for a mediumweight?
-Too cool for a lightweight?
-Oh look, the sun’s come out now, it’s actually really warm – does he even need a rug at all?
-But it’s forecast to rain later… ARRRGH!
+Is it too warm for a rug?
+Too cool to go without?
+Oh look, the sun’s come out now, it’s actually really warm – but it’s forecast to rain later… ARRRGH!
 You are driving yourself mad.

 2. Seemingly overnight, the fields and bridleways go from being rock solid to rivers of squidgy mud.
 Which brings us onto…